h2r/CartographerKinectTurtlebot/README.md

 # Google Cartographer and LIDAR with xbox 360 Kinetic Augmented Reality Tag Tracking with TurtleBot2 Tutorial:

+This tutorial was created at Brown University's h2r Human to Robots Laboratory in the summer of 2017.

 Dependencies Required for Installation for Ubuntu 14.04 and newer distributions:

 ------------------------------------